sagaseit/Androidmeda/README.md

 ### 3. Decompile APK

-You can use jadx https://github.com/skylot/jadx for that.
+You can use jadx [https://github.com/skylot/jadx](https://github.com/skylot/jadx) for that.
 It will create a resources and sources directory.
 Sources directory is where the decompiled .java files sit.

-jadx test.apk
+jadx androidapp.apk

 ### 4. Run the script

 a.
 EXPORT API_KEY= "Your Gemini API Key"

-You can get the API key from ai.google.dev
+You can get the API key from [ai.google.dev](https://ai.google.dev/)

 b. python3 script.py --llm_model gemini-1.5-flash -output_dir /tmp/ver/ -source_dir "input_dir1/ input_dir2/" -thread_size 10

 where,
 -llm_model is the LLM model to use, Currently only Google's Gemini is supported.

 -output is the output directory you want to save generated files.

--source_dir is the source directory for the decompiled code -save_code (optional) set as True will deobfuscate the code and save in the output directory provided, otherwise only vuln_report file will be generated.
+-source_dir is the source directory for the decompiled code

--thread (optional) for parallel execution of multiple files.
-Default 1.
+-save_code (optional) set as True will deobfuscate the code and save in the output directory provided, otherwise only vuln_report file will be generated.

 **Important - Don't send the entire package at once which would contain libraries etc. Otherwise It may take forever to scan.
 Send the specific directories as input which contains app specific code.**